ec500-software-engineering/case-study-rashmi2383/README.md

 *n* = 6 which represents the maximum number of clusters to generate.
 This example can be launched by executing `python scikit-learn/examples/examples/cluster/plot_kmeans_silhouette_analysis.py`

 ![](Figures/ClusteringExample.JPG)

+### Public Reviews

+#### Pros

+- Scikit-learn has a good selection of algorithms It’s a fairly conservative project that’s pretty careful about avoiding scope creep and jumping on unproven algorithms, for reasons of maintainability and limited developer resources.
+- The modules are well-updated one, releasing updates several times a year.
+Users can also look forward to assistance from an international community, in case they have queries or if they hit snags in development using the module.
+- A documentation detailing the use of its API exists that users can access anytime on the website.
+This makes certain developers can implement machine learning algorithms offered by the tool seamlessly.

+#### Cons

+- Scikit-learn doesn’t support GPU acceleration for multiple reasons having to do with the complexity and the machine dependencies it would introduce.
+Then again, aside from neural networks, Scikit-learn has little need for GPU acceleration.
+- Scikit-learn’s implementation of MLP is expressly not intended for large-scale applications Scikit-learn does not cover are deep learning, reinforcement learning, graphical models, and sequence prediction.
+- It is defined as being in and for Python, so it doesn’t have APIs for other languages.